 - Catalog Sales

-While setting up a campaign, you’ll notice a checkbox for “Create Split Test” under the objective.
+While setting up a The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve., you’ll notice a checkbox for “Create Split Test” under the objective.

 At the ad set level, you would then select the variable you want to test…